 Location: Springfield, MA

-Program: MS or MEd in Sport and Exercise Psychology
+Program: MS or MEd in Sport and Exercise Psychology, MS in Athletic Counseling

 Details: Springfield College has long established itself as a leading institution in sport psychology, offering both a Master’s and PhD in Sport and Exercise Psychology.
 The program is offered either as a thesis track (for PhD bound students) or non-thesis track which prepares students to be CMPC certified with extensive field experience.
-Springfield College also offers a Master’s in Athletic Counseling that provides students with preparation in counseling and psychology that will enable them to provide support services to athletes related to sport performance, personal development, and mental health in a variety of settings.
+Springfield College also offers a master’s degree in Athletic Counseling that provides students with preparation in counseling and psychology that will enable them to provide support services to athletes related to sport performance, personal development, and mental health in a variety of settings.